Monday, December 12, 2022

 The Penseés are a series of aphorisms or reflections, varying in length from a single sentence to more than twenty paragraphs, and numbering 923 in all.
 They are divided into thirteen sections, on such topics as "The Misery of Man without God," "Morality and Doctrine," and "The Fundamentals of the Christian Religion," with an appended fourteenth section of "Polemical Fragments," addressing the controversy between the Jesuits and the Jansenists.

 Pascal attacks those philosophers who teach the goodness of human nature, and who see the highest good as the good to be found within ourselves, thereby placing us on an equal level with God.
 He argues that human nature has been corrupted by original sin.
 We're all born into sin, and we're obligated to resist or overcome it.
 He therefore condemns self-love (amour-propre), insofar as it reflects self-will rather than divine will, and insofar as it reflects love of self rather than love of God.
 He says that we can be blinded by self-love and by the instinct to place ourselves on an equal level with God (492).
-Indeed, we're so full of faults and imperfections that it's difficult to understand how we can feel such love for ourselves, given that we don't often feel the same kind of love for others (100).
+Indeed, we're so full of faults and imperfections that it's difficult to understand how we can feel such love for ourselves, given that we often don't feel the same kind of love for others (100).

 Since we're often blinded by self-love and self-will, the nature of God is largely hidden from us.
 Just as God may be infinitely knowing, God may be infinitely incomprehensible to us.
 The fact that there are many other religions besides Christianity is also a sign that God's nature may be hidden from us.
 If God's nature were apparent and manifest, then there might be only one religion that humanity would feel called to follow (585).